1/4/2016

 kds_comics

 Please add a picture - be very careful on these - a lot of comic and magazines in the late 1960's and into the 1970's were reprints of 1950's stuff.
 Marvel did a sereis on "Where Monsters Dwell" - just a 1950's rerpint back from when there were (gasp!) no super-hero comics.
-Just seach "Crypt" and you get 34 titles - several with the "Tales from the Crypt" title. |

 3/9/2016